Setup a Spring Boot Project

 Add Main Class to our Spring Boot Application

-Next, we add an application class with a main method that will be the entry point for launching the Spring Boot application.
-The class has the annotation @SpringBootApplication on it, which implicitly adds several convenient features (autoconfiguration, component scan, etc. - see Spring Boot docs).
-The class is added in the src/main/java folder in the de.cibseven.getstarted.loanapproval package.
+Next, we create an application class in the org.cibseven.getstarted.loadapproval package under the src/main/java directory.
+This class contains a main method that serves as the entry point for launching the Spring Boot application.
+It is annotated with @SpringBootApplication the annotation @SpringBootApplication on it, which implicitly adds several convenient features (autoconfiguration, component scan, etc. - see Spring Boot docs).

 import org.springframework.boot.SpringApplication;